Climate Change in

 BACKGROUND

-This event is part of the Natural Law Project, an initiative led by Artstation.
-Artstation is a leading multi-disciplinary art practice based in Cardiff, South Wales.
-The Natural Law Project is a creative interdisciplinary collaboration around food, energy and social justice between Artstation (Cardiff), Mount Zion Baptist Chapel (Bonymaen), Swansea Law Clinic (Swansea University) and Tai Tarian Housing Association (Port Talbot).
-It is supported by the Arts Council of Wales under its Connect & Flourish community development programme, 2022-2024.
+This event is part of the Natural Law Project, led by Artstation, a well-known art collective from Cardiff.
+The project is a collaborative effort centred on food, energy, and social justice, working with Mount Zion Baptist Chapel (Bonymaen), Swansea Law Clinic (Swansea University), and Tai Tarian Housing Association (Port Talbot).
+It is funded by the Arts Council of Wales through its Connect & Flourish programme (2022-2024).